Bose QuietComfort Earbuds II Announced

 Each earbud has a capacitive touch surface covering the major controls, and there’s compatibility with your source player’s native voice assistant too.
 Additionally, the QuietComfort Earbuds II are compatible with the Bose Music control app, which features EQ adjustment and specific noise-cancellation modes, alongside the facility to fiddle with other customisation options.

 The Bose QuietComfort Earbuds II are initially available in a ‘triple black’ finish, with a ‘soapstone’ alternative to follow later.
-They’re on sale from September 26th and priced at $429.95.
-Pre-orders are open now.
+They’re on sale from September 29th and priced at £280.
+Pre-orders open on September 8th.